Dimaosadchuk888/UniFarmConnectX/docs/UNIFARM_CLEANUP_COMPLETION_REPORT.md

 ## Conclusion

 UniFarm project successfully cleaned and stabilized.
 All identified issues from technical audit have been resolved.
 The codebase is now:
-- ✅ Free of dead/disconnected files
+- ✅ Free of dead/disconnected files (67+ files removed)
 - ✅ Without duplicate components
 - ✅ Using only production code (no temporary fixes)
 - ✅ Properly organized and documented
 - ✅ Ready for production deployment

-Total cleanup effort removed 15+ problematic files while preserving all functional code and improving system stability.
+Total cleanup effort removed 67+ problematic files while preserving all functional code and improving system stability.